 Sony PS LX300 also has a built-in phono preamp, and it comes with a cartridge.
 It is a well-balanced turntable with a belt motor and a heavy platter and mat designed to neutralize the belt vibrations.

 What’s interesting about the Sony PS LX300 is that, as simple as it is, it has a good-quality USB features.
-One of these features is the Audio Studio software that, like the rest of the USB package, is easy to use for digitizing your vinyl records.
-So, if you’re thinking about making your life as a turntable user plain and simple, the Sony PS LX300 could be the real deal for you.
+One of these features is the Audio Studio software that, like the rest of the USB package, is easy to use for digitizing your vinyl recordings.
+So, if you’re thinking about making your life as a turntable user plain and simple, the Sony PS LX300 automatic turntable could be the real deal for you.

 - Very easy to use

 - Built-in dust cover that can be removed